Sorry, you need to enable JavaScript to visit this website.

 How much is the ticket for blocking a bus-only lane?

-Violations for parking or driving in a Bus Lane are $200 each.
-These fines remain unchanged from current amounts.
+Violations for parking or driving in a Bus Lane are $100 each.

 How much is the ticket for blocking a bus zone?